 - 1. The detector is disconnected. - 2.
 The detector high voltage power supply is defective. - 3.
-The detector is located in a background radiation field < 600 mR/h and the low range Geiger is defective.
+The detector is located in a background radiation field < 1,500 mR/h and the low range Geiger is defective.
+This alarm appears within 1 minute.